gardlab/manuals/onboarding.md

     * The lab manager or Dr. Gard will add you to the GARD Lab box folder - remind them if they don't!
     * Since we are a new lab, we don't yet have a file organization system for our Box account.
 We will develop a protocol together.
     * You should never store data on your personal computer.
 This is what the desktop version of Box is for.
 Map your scripts to the datafiles located on box or the shared server drive (more soon on that)

+## Trainings (for some)
+There are several major research areas that the lab tackles.
+Each method/approach requires heavy investment - this is why we specialize!
+You can't know everything.
+That is why interdisciplinary work is so important -- collaborate with other experts while becoming an expert yourself in 1-2 well-defined methods/approaches